Ablative brain surgery: Parkinson's disease

-Parkinson's disease (PD) is a progressive degenerative disease of the basal ganglia, characterized by the loss of dopaminergic cells of the substantia nigra, pars compacta (SNc).
+Parkinson's disease is a progressive degenerative disease of the basal ganglia, characterized by the loss of dopaminergic cells of the substantia nigra, pars compacta (SNc).
 Surgical ablation has been used to treat Parkinson's disease.
 In the 1990s, the pallidum was a common surgical target.
 Unilateral pallidotomy improves tremor and dyskinesia on one side of the body (opposite the side of the brain surgery), but bilateral pallidotomy was found to cause irreversible deterioration in speech and cognition.

 Two other rapidly evolving or potential surgical approaches to Parkinson's disease are deep brain stimulation (DBS) and restorative therapies.

 Deep brain stimulation is a surgical treatment involving the implantation of a neurostimulator medical device, sometimes called a 'brain pacemaker', which sends electrical impulses to specific parts of the brain.
 Generally, deep brain stimulation surgery is considered preferable to ablation because it has the same effect and is adjustable and reversible.

 The advent of deep brain stimulation has been an important advance in the treatment of Parkinson's disease.
 DBS may be employed in the management of medication-refractory tremor or treatment-related motor complications, and may benefit between 4.5% and 20% of patients at some stage of their disease course.
 DBS at high frequency often has behavioral effects that are similar to those of lesioning.

-In Australia, patients with PD are reviewed by specialized DBS teams who assess the likely benefits and risks associated with DBS for each individual.
+In Australia, patients with Parkinson's disease are reviewed by specialized DBS teams who assess the likely benefits and risks associated with DBS for each individual.
 The aim of these guidelines is to assist neurologists and general physicians identify patients who may benefit from referral to a DBS team.
 Common indications for referral are motor fluctuations and/or dyskinesias that are not adequately controlled with optimised medical therapy, medication-refractory tremor, and intolerance to medical therapy.
 Early referral for consideration of DBS is recommended as soon as optimised medical therapy fails to offer satisfactory motor control.